 If there's one thing I've had to learn while traveling, it's that almost nothing is ruder than laughing at something you don't understand, be it a cultural custom, the local manner of eating, or bizarre fashion trends.
-I know I've bitten my tongue on more than one occasion to avoid coming off as insensitive!
+Most travelers have bitten their tongue on more than one occasion to avoid coming off as insensitive!

 01 of 05

 Long Dong, China

 This list starts off with a city in a country whose native language isn't English, which is to say where the profanity is completely inadvertent.
 (As it often the case in China, where mistranslations frequently lead to obscenities in otherwise benign situations, such as at restaurants or on children's clothing.)